keshavmukunda/What_is_the_OSF_workshop/What_is_the_Open_Science_Framework_handout.md

 **Wiki:** add content directly to OSF project using Markdown syntax.
 Collaborative editor so more than one person can add content simultaneously.
 Wiki also has version tracking.

 **Files:** upload and store directly with OSF or use different storage add-ons (details below).
 OSF currently has a 5GB storage limit for private projects, and 50GB for public projects (this distinction is described later).
 Note: the OSF storage location cannot be changed after you've created a project, so select Canadian storage at the start (see 'Create a project' above).
-Plain text file types (e.g., txt, R, py) can be edited within OSF.
+Plain text file types (e.g., 'txt', R, py) can be edited within OSF.
 Other proprietary formats (._docx_ or ._jpeg_ for example) cannot be edited within OSF; use other storage 'add-ons' for these (see below).
 Versions are tracked by saving full files (not like Git)

 **Add-ons:** connect external storage, including large files stored elsewhere.
 This is a two-way interaction: file changes made in OSF will be mirrored in the external storage and vice versa.